rishi255/learnmate/README.md

-# learnmate
+# LearnMate: Visual Wiki Generator

-A multi-agent AI system that generates a visually structured wiki on a given topic and tutors the user interactively, adapting based on their understanding and preferences.
+A multi-agent AI system that generates comprehensive, visually structured wikis on any given topic, with automatically generated diagrams and clear explanations.